 8.1.2 Title to Work.

 Title to all Work and Equipment performed and sourced outside of the United States will pass to Owner prior to departure from the port of export, or as otherwise required in accordance with the project import plan.
-Title to all other Work, Equipment and materials to be incorporated in the Facility will pass to Owner upon delivery of such Equipment and materials to the Site, or if earlier the date Owner actually paid for the same (less any retention provided in this Agreement).
+Title to all other Work, Equipment and materials to be incorporated in the Facility will pass to Owner upon delivery of such Equipment and materials to the Site, or if earlier the date Construction Manager actually paid for the same (less any retention provided in this Agreement).
 Notwithstanding the timing of passage of title, Contractor and its Subcontractors providing Equipment under this Agreement shall clearly mark all Work in progress and during the manufacturing and assembly as being prepared for the Facility so as to distinguish such material from material in preparation for other facilities or projects.

 8.1.3 Title to Drawings.
 Title to drawings, designs, plans, specifications, and like materials specifically prepared as part of the Work will remain with Contractor.
 Contractor grants to Owner a perpetual, irrevocable, non-exclusive, transferable, royalty-free license to use and reproduce Contractor and Subcontractor drawings, designs, plans, specifications, and other design documentation necessary or useful for the purposes of constructing, operating, maintaining, rebuilding, repairing, altering and expanding the Facility.
 Owner shall have the right to assign such license in any manner desired including assignment to any Lender in connection with granting a security interest in the Facility, to a purchaser of the Facility or to any subsequent assignee of the same.
 Owner may retain the necessary number of copies of all such documents for the purposes allowed by the license.